grafana/agent/docs/sources/flow/reference/cli/convert.md

 equal to `-`, `grafana-agent convert` converts the contents of standard input.
 Otherwise, `grafana-agent convert` reads and converts the file from disk specified by the argument.

-The `--output` flag can be specified to write the contents of the converted config to the specified path.

-The `--report` flag can be used to generate a diagnostic report.
-When `--report` is not provided, no report is generated.

-The `--bypass-errors` flag can be used to bypass [errors].
+There are several different flags available for the `grafana-agent convert` command.
+You can use the `--output` flag to write the contents of the converted config to a specified path.
+You can use the `--report` flag to generate a diagnostic report.
+The `--bypass-errors` flag allows you to bypass any [errors] generated during the file conversion.

 The command fails if the source config has syntactically incorrect configuration or cannot be converted to Grafana Agent Flow River format.